itbhp/itbhp-neovim-config/README.md

 ### lazy.nvim — the *plugin manager*
 The engine that downloads, updates, lazy-loads, and version-locks plugins.
-It's the modern replacement for Vundle (what my Vim uses) / packer / vim-plug.
+It's the modern replacement for Vundle / packer / vim-plug.
 You describe plugins as Lua tables ("specs"); lazy.nvim installs them.
 Managed with the `:Lazy` command.

 ### LSP — the *protocol* for IDE features
 LSP (Language Server Protocol) is how the editor gets autocomplete, go-to-definition,